SciQLop/CDFpp/README.md

 ```

 ## caveats
-- NRZ variables shape, in order to expose a consistent shape, PyCDFpp exposes the reccord count as first dimension and thus its value will be either 0 or 1 (0 mean empty variable).
+- NRV variables shape, in order to expose a consistent shape, PyCDFpp exposes the reccord count as first dimension and thus its value will be either 0 or 1 (0 mean empty variable).